ivan-tkatchev/tab/README.md

 Usage:
 `head Seq[a], UInt -> Seq[a]`
 `head Arr[a], UInt -> Seq[a]`

+`hex`
+: Marks the given unsigned integer such that it is output in hexadecimal.
+Usage:
+`hex UInt -> UInt`

 `hist`
 : Accepts an array of numbers and a bucket count and returns an array of tuples representing a histogram of the values in the array.
 (The interval between the maximum and minimum value is split into N equal sub-intervals, and a number of values that falls into each sub-interval is tallied.)
 The return value is an array of pairs: (sub-interval lower bound, number of elements).
 See also: `bucket`.